What Is The Secret To Making Friends?

 The secret to making friends is to be BRAVE and be BOLD

-Perhaps you are homeschooled at the moment or are you planning to become a homeschool student in the future or maybe you have moved to a new town and don’t know anyone?
+Perhaps your child is homeschooled at the moment or are you planning to become a homeschool parent /Tutor for your kids in the future or maybe you have moved to a new town and you and your kids don’t know anyone?

-Regardless of which fits your circumstances we can agree that it is important that we all have a friend that is special to us that can be our Best friend aka BFF (best friend forever).
+Regardless of which fits your circumstances, we can agree that it is important for our kids to have a friend that is special to us that can be a Best friend aka BFF (best friend forever).

-First you need to sit yourself down and ask yourself a few important questions !
+First, you need to sit yourself down and ask yourself and your kids a few important questions!

-- Describe the type of person you think you are?… Are you friendly, shy, adventurous, studious, sporty
+- Describe the type of person you think you are?… Are you friendly, shy, adventurous, studious, or sporty?

-- Do you think you would make a great friend to someone?… Are you thoughtful, kind, compassionate, friendly
+- Do you think you would make a great friend to someone?… Are you thoughtful, kind, compassionate, and friendly?

 - What type of person do you want to have as a friend?… someone funny, athletic, loves animals. rides BMX,